-This page aims to recount aspects of Francis Christie, aka the Australian bushranger Frank Gardiner, from the cradle to the grave.
+This page aims to recount aspects of Francis Christie, aka the Australian bushranger known as Frank Gardiner, from the cradle to the grave.
 The information herein has been derived through many first and secondhand accounts, utilising the volumes of newspaper articles of the period, government documents, private sources, and eyewitness accounts.
 (All related articles incorporated into the narrative are coloured and transcribed as originally published.)

-Colloquially known as Frank 'The Darkie' Gardiner, Francis Christie is widely claimed to be the father of the modern Australian bushranger.
+Colloquially known as Frank 'The Darkie' Gardiner.
+Francis Christie is widely claimed to be the father of the modern Australian bushranger.
 However, for Ben Hall, Frank Gardiner became the one person who would wield the most influence as Hall descended deeper into criminal activity commencing at the close of 1861.
 Ben Hall's Sandy Creek Station co-owner John Maguire noted:

 "Amongst the lawless marauders who, during the early eighteen sixties, established a reign of terror in the country districts of New South Wales, says the Melbourne 'Argus' of the 30th of September, Frank Gardiner achieved special distinction.
 He was the founder, and first leader, of the ruffian syndicate which included Ben Hall, Gilbert, Dunn, Vane, Burke, and John O'Meally as well as other miscreants.
 Within four years these truculent bandits perpetrated over six hundred crimes, which included daring robberies and cold-blooded murders.
 Frank Gardiner was Australia's premier bushranger, the most sophisticated of those criminals who plyed their trade in the late 1800s through the use of the revolver pointed at the heart of innocents.
 During his life, Gardiner would adopt the pseudonyms of both Frank Clarke and Frank Gardiner.
 The quintessential bushranger encompassed as well the use of theatrics in the form of disguises, chiefly as a man of the cloth.¹